juxor/afaq/markdown/secH2.md

 making existing society better (so it can last longer).
 This process confirmed Bakunin's predictions.
 As Kropotkin put it:

-> _ "The middle class will not give up its power without a struggle.
+> _"The middle class will not give up its power without a struggle.
 It will resist.
 And in proportion as Socialists will become part of the Government and share power with the middle class, their Socialism will grow paler and paler.
 This is, indeed, what Socialism is rapidly doing.
-Were this no so, the middle classes . . . would not share their power with the Socialists."_ [**Evolution and Environment**, p.
+Were this not so, the middle classes . . . would not share their power with the Socialists."_ [**Evolution and Environment**, p.
 102]